jourlin/newsRAG/README.md

 Furthermore, the **efficiency** is such that the software was developped and tested on a mid-range laptop computer with 1Tb SSD, 32Gb RAM and 6Gb VRAM GPU.
 With such a configuration, response times are short enough to deliver a high-quality user experience.
 In some applications were **security** and **confidentality** is a major issue, it is worth noting that the software can **run offline** and smoothly on a entry-level **gaming computer**.
 So even for the longuest stages such as indexing, the **electrical consumption** and **ecological impact** is mitigated.

-X% of code is written in Python using the Flask module.
+73% of code is written in Python using the Flask module.
 It's a language that is now widely taught, including in continuing education and in disciplines other than computer science.
 Other languages, even if justified by the presence of a web interface or, to a lesser extent, the pre-processing of raw data, account for a small proportion of the code:
-- JavaScript X%
+- JavaScript 19%
-- HTML X%
+- HTML 4%
-- CSS X%
+- CSS 3.5%
-- Shell X%

 Finally, the algorithms involved are complex, but it is possible to explain them simply, although this is not the purpose of this document:
 - tokenization